Ian Hardman

+Ian Hardman (born 8 December 1985) is an English professional rugby league Coach,he is currently an assistant coach at Championship side Featherstone Rovers, and a former professional rugby league footballer.

-He has played for St. Helens, Hull Kingston Rovers, Widnes, and (captain) (Heritage № 921).
+He played for Featherstone Rovers,St. Helens,Hull Kingston Rovers and Widnes.

 Background

 Hardman was born in Whiston, Merseyside, England.

 Club career

 Ian Hardman was a try scorer in the England Under-17s win over the Australian Institute of sport side in December 2003.
 He made his début for St. Helens against Castleford on 15 August 2003 and made 46 appearances for St. Helens in total, scoring 15 tries, 11 goals and 8 drop goals.
 During the 2007 season, first-team chances at St. Helens were limited so Ian was loaned to Hull Kingston Rovers, he was instrumental in keeping them in Super League in their first season, making 18 consecutive appearances.
 He returned to St. Helens, only to be signed by Widnes on a season long loan.

 Testimonial match

 Ian Hardman's benefit season/testimonial match at Featherstone Rovers, allocated by the Rugby Football League, took place during the 2016 season.